-Banquete ISD does not discriminate on the basis of race, color, religion, national origin, sex, or disability in providing education services, activities, and programs, including vocational programs, in accordance with Title VI of the Civil Rights Act of 1964, as amended; Title IX of the Educational Amendments of 1972; and Section 504 of the Rehabilitation Act of 1973, as amended.
+In an effort to promote nondiscrimination and as required by law, Banquete ISD does not discriminate on the basis of race, color, religion, national origin, age, sex, or disability in providing education services, activities, and programs, including Career and Technical Education (CTE) programs, in accordance with Title VI of the Civil Rights Act of 1964, as amended; Title IX of the Educational Amendments of 1972; and Section 504 of the Rehabilitation Act of 1973, as amended.

-Questions or concerns about discrimination against students based on sex, including sexual harassment should be directed toDr.
-Max Thompson the district Title IX coordinator.
-Questions or concerns about discrimination on the basis of a disability should be directed to Dr. Max Thompson the district ADA/Section 504 coordinator.
+Questions or concerns about discrimination against students based on sex, including sexual harassment should be directed to Campus Administrator and/or District Superintendent, the district Title IX coordinator for students.
+Questions or concerns about discrimination on the basis of a disability should be directed to Campus Administrator and/or District Superintendent the district ADA/Section 504 coordinator for students.
 All other questions or concerns relating to discrimination based on any other reasons should be directed to the Superintendent.